onomyprotocol/onomy/docs/testnet/onomy-testnet-docs/setting-up-a-validator.md

 ```

 #### Confirm that you are validating

-If you see one line in the response, that means you are validating.
-If you don't see any output from this command, you are not validating.
-Check to see if the last command has run successfully.
+Run the following command and check for the output, if you don't see any output from this command, you are not validating.

-Be sure to replace 'my validator key name' with your actual key name.
-If you want to double check, you can see all your keys with 'onomyd --home $HOME/.onomy keys list --keyring-backend test'

 ```
 onomyd --home $HOME/.onomy query staking validator $(onomyd --home $HOME/.onomy keys show <myvalidatorkeyname> --bech val --address --keyring-backend test)
 ```

+Be sure to replace 'my validator key name' with your actual key name.
+If you want to double check, you can see all your keys with 'onomyd --home $HOME/.onomy keys list --keyring-backend test'

-##<a name="gravityBridge"> 2.
+## <a name="gravityBridge"> 2.
 Setup Gravity bridge

 You are now validating on the Onomy Network.
 However, as a validator, you also need to run the Gravity bridge components or you will be slashed and removed from the validator set after about 16 hours.